 Both crowns and most bridges are fixed prosthetic devices.
-Unlike the removable parts as dentures which you can take out and clean daily.
+Unlike the removable parts as dentures that you can take out and clean daily.
 Crowns and bridges are cemented onto existing teeth or implants.
 The only way to remove it is by a dentist.

 The crown is a cap or covering for a damaged tooth.
 A crown can also be placed on top of an implant to provide a tooth-like shape and structure for function.
 Porcelain or ceramic crowns can be matched to the color of your natural teeth.